 How many days do you need in Tulum and Cancun?

 You should spend a minimum of two full days each in Tulum and Cancun.
 Adding on additional days is wise if you’re seeking a relaxing beach vacation or if you want to use Tulum or Cancun as a base for day trips in the Yucatan.

 My Personal Favorite

 You’ve likely formed an opinion at this point about whether you’re more inclined to enjoy Cancun or Tulum.

 Personally, I’d choose Tulum over Cancun any day.

 I love Tulum’s laid-back and eco-friendly vibe.
 It’s also less crowded than Cancun and, along with nearby Playa del Carmen, is a big digital nomad hub.

-I hope this information has given you a little more insight into comparing Cancun vs. Tulum.
+I hope this post has given you insight into comparing Cancun vs. Tulum.
 Do you have questions about either of these destinations?
 Leave a comment and I’ll be happy to help.

-Alternatively, if you’ve already been to Cancun and/or Tulum, I’d love to hear your takeaways and any pros or cons that you’d add to this list.
+Alternatively, if you’ve already been to Cancun or Tulum, I’d love to hear your takeaways and any pros or cons that you’d add to this list.

 Psst!
 Are you also trying to decide between a trip to Playa del Carmen and Tulum?
 Check out my post on Tulum vs. Playa del Carmen and Playa del Carmen vs. Cancun.
 I’ve also written a guide on Cozumel vs. Cancun.